 Your risk of high cholesterol increases after age forty-five for men and after age fifty-five for women.
 Also, a woman’s risk of heart disease increases after menopause.

 Good habits are the first line of defense against high cholesterol.
 Dr. Helmy helps you make changes that lower your cholesterol, including a diet that centers on vegetables, fruits, and legumes, and a lifestyle that integrates regular exercise, weight loss, no smoking, and moderate alcohol consumption.

 Though good habits are important, they’re not always enough to keep your cholesterol in a healthy range.
 Dr. Helmy may prescribe a statin, which lowers your LDL cholesterol.
 When you take medication for your cholesterol, you still need to maintain a heart-healthy lifestyle.

-For help managing your cholesterol and protecting your heart health, call Dr. Helmy at his Los Angeles or Torrance offices or book an appointment online.
+For help managing your cholesterol and protecting your heart health, call Dr. Helmy at his Los Angeles offices or book an appointment online.

 Call today to schedule an Cholesterol Testing appointment.
 310-672-8209